nareshb183/website/learningHTML.md

 Adding line no 4 : Changes are being pushed.
 But I cannot see the changes in GITHUB.
 Adding line no 5 : I got the changes.
 The changes are in website\learningHTML.md.
-Adding line no 6 : I have understood use of - chamges, message, commit and push. footer, main, sidebar,
+Adding line no 6 : I have understood use of - chamges, message, commit and push.
+Adding line no 7: First, created a blank line using enter.

+footer,
+main,
+sidebar,